SunilChahar/easycode/README.md

-4. Run the frontend app using npm cd angular-frontend npm install npm serve --open
+4. Run the frontend app using npm cd angular-myapp npm install ng serve or npm start
 Frontend server will run on http://localhost:4200